 Minnesota Twins vs. Texas Rangers

-The Minnesota Twins and the Texas Rangers face of on Monday at Target Field for game one of their series.
-The Rangers are -115 favorites over the Twins with an over/under run total set at 9.
+The Texas Rangers and the Minnesota Twins meet on Friday for game one of their series in Arlington.
+The Rangers are -135 favorites over the Twins with an over/under run total set at 10.

 The Texas Rangers have the most wins of any team in baseball but they are looking to bounce back from being swept for the first time this season as they return home from Chicago.
 Texas is 5-5 in their last 10 games, 27-15 at home this season, and they have a 4.5 game lead in the A.L.
 West.
 As a team the Rangers are hitting .283 with Adrian Beltre hitting .325, Josh Hamilton hitting .316, and Elvis Andrus hitting .298.
 As a team the Rangers pitching staff has an ERA of 3.88 with the starters at 4.15 and the bullpen at 3.31.
 For game one against the Twins Texas starts Martin Perez who will be making just the third Major League appearance of his career.
 For the season Perez has allowed nine hits and six earned runs while striking out six over six innings of work for a 9.00 ERA.